PharosVPN — Platform Design

 - Bundle signed.

-Private-key storage — DECIDED: passphrase-wrapped blob held by helm.
+Private-key storage — DECIDED: passphrase-wrapped blob held by coxswain.
 The

 user’s private key is encrypted with a key derived (Argon2id) from the user’s

-passphrase; helm stores only that opaque blob and never the passphrase or a
+passphrase; coxswain stores only that opaque blob and never the passphrase or a

 usable private key.
 Any new device unwraps it with the passphrase.
 This gives

-seamless multi-device + recovery; a helm compromise yields only a
+seamless multi-device + recovery; a coxswain compromise yields only a

 passphrase-encrypted blob.
 (Device-to-device-only transfer was the alternative —